top of page

 The future of Jerusalem is one of the thorniest and complex issues at the heart of the Israeli-Palestinian conflict.
 The final status of Jerusalem and its holy sites is not to be decided solely between Israelis and Palestinians: implications reach far beyond the framework of the conflict itself and the debate includes more than merely geopolitical issues.

-In this series I explore the depth of this duality which undoubtedly is one of Jerusalem traits.
-I am voluntarily not including the Jerusalemites themselves.
-They may appear here and there, furtively, but they are not the focus of the story, being an ephemeral part of it in my eyes.
-I am concentrating on the city itself, its edifices, its symbols, its sanctity, its scars and open wounds, its contradictions, all very much a visual expression of this duality…
+In this series I explore the depth of this duality which undoubtedly is one of the Jerusalem traits.
+I am focusing on the city itself, its edifices, its symbols, its sanctity, its contradictions, all very much a visual expression of this duality.
+I am also revisiting sites (religious or national) which have gradually become places of "pilgrimage"...

 Jerusalem duality